HappyStinson/lume-blog/posts/2020-12-31-year-end-review-2020.md

 ## Things I look forward to in 2021

 - Ghost's [fifth studio album](https://metalinjection.net/upcoming-releases/ghost-in-the-studio-now-wont-release-a-new-album-until-after-summer-2021)
-- Foo Fighters tenth studio album [Medicine at Midnight](https://youtu.be/R1G6-RUz3OA)
+- Foo Fighters tenth studio album *Medicine at Midnight*
-- Going to Sweden for some holiday
+- Going to Sweden for some holiday[^3]
 - Fernando Alonso's return to F1 (and Lewis Hamilton's 8th title 😉)
 - Grow as a musician (writing, producing, performing, scoring, etc.)
 - Publish/Release my first solo album on Bandcamp and streaming platforms